angelobms/angelobms/README.md

 - 👨‍💻️ I am in constant renewal of knowledge.
 [List of courses and certifications](https://github.com/angelobms/list-courses-certifications#readme);

-- 🚀️ I’m currently learning TypeScript, NodeJS, Microservice and Cloud;
+- 🚀️ I’m currently learning Kotlin, TypeScript, NodeJS, Microservice and Cloud;

 - 🎮️ Plays video game to have fun;